"HEY! You still don't have a Sega CD?"The follow is a list of gaming platforms produced by Sega that don't have their own pages. These include:

 - SD-G5: An upgrade module for Pioneer's SEED family of television monitors, which used a module expansion system similar to the later LaserActive player.
-Because of its lack of expansion port it cannot use the SK-1100 keyboard, rendering all SC-3000 software incompatible.
+It allowed users to play SG-1000 cartridges directly into the TV monitor.
+However, it is incompatible with the SK-1100 keyboard, rendering all SC-3000 software unplayable.

 - Wondermega (X'eye in North America): Combination Genesis / Sega CD built by JVC which supported its own suite of add-ons and featured better sound capability.
 Never released in Europe.

 - Multi-Mega (Genesis CDX): A last-ditch effort to keep Sega CD support alive, this miniaturized Genesis / Sega CD hybrid could also function as a portable CD player, but was locked out of playing games while running on battery power.
 Adding on to that, it was incompatible with the 32X accessory unless modifications were made to the console and/or accessory due to the accessory obstructing the CD-ROM drive when inserted.

 - Aiwa Mega-CD: A particularly rare variant of the above even in its exclusive market of Japan, this consisted of an Aiwa CD radio (which doubled as the Sega CD drive and audio output) with an extra deck on the bottom to handle the rest of the Mega Drive components.
 Unlike Sega's own CD deck, this used a connector cord to join the two rather than build the connection into their physical joining point.